 You could also put them in a masala sauce like Pinch of Yum did with theirs.
 Or what about a simple marinara, some mozzarella, and a good crusty bun?
 Now I’m getting hungry!
 I’m going to go grab a snack; you go ahead and get the recipe just a little further down this page.
 Cheers!

-- 1 head cauliflower, cut into florets and steamed until fork tender (should yield about three cups)
+- 1 large cauliflower, cut into florets and steamed until fork tender (should yield about three cups)

 - 3 cups cooked brown rice, cooled